Dress Code and Uniform Information

 REGULAR DRESS CODE

 Bishop Amat has a uniform-style of dress for both boys and girls.
 Bishop Amat students are required to report to campus in their school uniform.
-Students that have a PE, dance or athletic class during first block should report to school in their school uniform and report to the gym at 7:55 when the bell rings to change into their PE clothes.
+Students that have a PE, dance, or athletic class during first block should report to school in their school uniform and report to the gym at 8:05 a.m. when the bell rings to change into their PE clothes.
 The only exceptions to this are the students that have an athletic practice before the school day begins.
-Students that do not abide by this rule will face disciplinary action.
+Students that do not abide by this rule may face disciplinary action.

 The student may wear any combination of the uniform items within the following guidelines.
 These items must be purchased from the Mills Uniform Company: